Verdem-crypto/verdem-crypto.github.io/index.md

 >
 >>VerMUSH allows you to shorten multiple links at the same time by creating a dedicated page that contains all links automatically.
 There is no need to register.
 The service is free!

->Another 3 are under construction, they are not ready yet but will be soon!
+>Another 3 websites are under construction, they are not ready yet but will be soon!

 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <!-- verdem-crypto1 -->